exercism/java/exercises/concept/international-calling-connoisseur/.docs/introduction.md

 fruitPrices.size();  // Returns 2
 ```

-You can use the [keys] or [values] methods to obtain the keys or the values in a Map as a Set or collection respectively.studentScores
+You can use the [keys] or [values] methods to obtain the keys or the values in a Map as a Set or collection respectively.

 ```java
 fruitPrices.keys();    // Returns "apple" and "pear" in a set